psychemedia/storytelling-notes/twa-sisters-binnorie.md

 And saw her rowing down the streim.

 14 'O father deir, in your mil-dam
-There is either a lady or a milk-white swan! '
+There is either a lady or a milk-white swan!'

 15 Twa days were gane, whan to her deir
 Her wraith at deid of nicht cold appeir.